There is now irrefutable evidence that mild to moderate iodine deficiency is widespread in Australia and New Zealand.

-Unless the developing brain of the foetus and the newborn child receives enough thyroid hormone for its growth and maturation, it will suffer irreversible damage.
-The child will suffer from a lower IQ coupled with hearing and learning difficulties and other forms of neurological impairment.
+Unless the developing brain of the foetus receives enough thyroid hormone for its growth and maturation, it can suffer irreversible damage.
+The child will have a high chance of suffering from a lower IQ, coupled with hearing and learning difficulties, and other forms of neurological impairment.
 There is even some evidence that iodine deficiency during pregnancy may contribute to the development of ADHD, but we are still uncertain about this.
-The World Health Organisation says that iodine deficiency during pregnancy is the commonest cause of preventable intellectual impairment in our world today.
+The World Health Organisation (WHO) says that iodine deficiency during pregnancy is the most common cause of preventable intellectual impairment in our world today.
 The more severe the iodine deficiency, then the greater is the risk of brain damage and intellectual impairment.
 The level of iodine deficiency in Australia is mild to moderate, but this does not mean that it is insignificant.
 It can still cause neurological disorders.

 Where does iodine come from in the diet?

 Iodine is found naturally in soil and water.
 But, over millions of years, most of the earth has become depleted of iodine so that crops and grazing animals more often than not struggle to get enough iodine.
 Iodine from the soils has been washed into the oceans to be taken up by seaweeds and ocean creatures, such that seafood is a major source of iodine in our diet.
 Next to seafood, milk and dairy products are the richest sources of iodine.
 Of course, if we use salt in our cooking or add it to food at the table we should make sure that it is always iodised salt and not one of the many different “gourmet salts” currently being promoted commercially.